dkarthe/webjeda-blog/_posts/2015-12-10-how-to-create-and-host-a-website-on-github-pages.md

 This is just a single file website.
 If you want to sync a lot of folders, files, images etc., then you may have to use a Github Client like Github Desktop or SourceTree(my favourite) to push the files.

 See a video demonstration here

 <iframe itemscope="" itemprop="video" width="100%" height="360" src="https://www.youtube.com/embed/bwThn0rxv7M?rel=0" frameborder="0" allowfullscreen></iframe>

+###User Pages Guide:
+To host your website in userpages, follow the same procedure mentioned above but you have to name the repository in this format ```username.github.io``` and keep all the website files inside master branch.
+In my case it is redgadgets.github.io where I was hosting my tech blog **RedGadgets**

 Don't forget to post the link of your website created on Github Pages.
 And ask me if you are stuck in any of the steps above.